 Your planning meeting will take place with an NDIA representative, such as a Local Area Coordinator (LAC) or an NDIA Planner.
 You may choose to meet at the planner’s office location or they can come to your house.
-In some cases, for example of you live in a rural or remote area, the planning meeting may take place over the phone.
+In some cases, for example if you live in a rural or remote area, the planning meeting may take place over the phone.

-If you need special equipment to go about our daily life, such as a wheelchair or communication devices, how often do you use it and will it need updating in the next year?
+If you need special equipment to go about your daily life, such as a wheelchair or communication devices, how often do you use it and will it need updating in the next year?

-Where do you live and who do you live with?
-Are you happy with your current living arrangements or would you like to explore other options or is your situation likely to change in the near future.
-For instance you may be living with elderly parents who are your primary carers.
+Are you happy with your current living arrangements, would you like to explore other options or is your situation likely to change in the near future?
+For instance, you may be living with elderly parents who are your primary carers.

 Short-term and long-term goals

 The NDIS aims to help you increase your independence and achieve what you want in life.
-Think about things you would like to achieve in the short-term and maybe a few years from now.
+Before going into your planning meeting with the LAC, have a think about what it is you would like to achieve in the short-term and maybe a few years from now.